 The date was September 7, 2017.
 That’s when Equifax revealed that, between the months of May and July of 2017, hackers entered into Equifax’s network to steal private information about its consumers in one of the largest data breaches in U.S. history.
 This information included personal identification information such as names and addresses, phone numbers, social security numbers, driver’s license numbers, and more than 200,000 credit card numbers of American consumers.
 The result was a massive impact to a staggering 145.5 million Americans by October 2017.

-The impact on Equifax was considerable.
+The impact on Equifax has been considerable.
 The company has gone on record as saying they’ve spent $87.5 million in the investigation, including offering affected consumers a free year’s worth of credit monitoring.
 Lawsuits and Congressional investigations have been launched.
 The activities of the credit reporting agencies are being scrutinized.

 Even more significant, the ramifications of the breach of one of the country’s top three credit reporting agencies could affect individuals and businesses for decades to come.